Information About Curriculum, Curriculum

 Mastery is the key, but to the dismay of many, there are few locks for which

 the key is relevant.
-In other words, I don't think subject matter mastery is
+In other words, for the education establishment, I don't think subject matter mastery is

 as important as "coverage."
 That alone in my opinion has been one of